brianglass/anastasis/files/wednesday_matins.md

 <span style="color: red">R</span> With the drops of your compassion, all-pure Virgin, wash away the filth of my soul that afflicts through my inattention, and purify the eye of my mind, that with unceasing praises I may hymn your mighty deeds.

-<span style="color: red">S</span> Immaculate, All-blameless, who bore the Source of life, by your prayers give life to me who have been grievously put to death by the attacks of the demons, as I sing to your Son, Â‘God of the Fathers, praised and highly glorified!Â’
+<span style="color: red">S</span> Immaculate, All-blameless, who bore the Source of life, by your prayers give life to me who have been grievously put to death by the attacks of the demons, as I sing to your Son, ‘God of the Fathers, praised and highly glorified!’

 <span style="color:red">Ode 8.
 Irmos
 To the tune, </span>The furnace moist with dew.

-The furnace bedewed<a href="#_ftn70" id="_ftnref70"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[70]</span></a> with fire revealed of old an image of a wonder beyond nature, for the fire did not consume the young Men, depicting the ChristÂ’s divine Nativity without seed from a Virgin.
-Therefore let us raise the hymn and sing, Â‘Let all creation bless the Lord and highly exalt him to all the agesÂ’.
+The furnace bedewed<a href="#_ftn70" id="_ftnref70"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[70]</span></a> with fire revealed of old an image of a wonder beyond nature, for the fire did not consume the young Men, depicting the Christ’s divine Nativity without seed from a Virgin.
+Therefore let us raise the hymn and sing, ‘Let all creation bless the Lord and highly exalt him to all the ages’.

 <span style="color:red">Troparia</span>

-<span style="color:red">Τ</span> He that by the Spirit stretched out the sky<a href="#_ftn71" id="_ftnref71"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[71]</span></a>, has been willingly stretched out on a Cross; while he has been fastened with nails, longing to unfasten AdamÂ’s propensities to passions.
-Therefore let us raise the hymn and sing, Â‘Let all creation bless the Lord and highly exalt him to all the agesÂ’.
+<span style="color:red">Τ</span> He that by the Spirit stretched out the sky<a href="#_ftn71" id="_ftnref71"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[71]</span></a>, has been willingly stretched out on a Cross; while he has been fastened with nails, longing to unfasten Adam’s propensities to passions.
+Therefore let us raise the hymn and sing, ‘Let all creation bless the Lord and highly exalt him to all the ages’.

-<span style="color:red">Ο</span> When a stony hearted people, O Word of God, lifted you, the Rock, upon a rock, mountains were tumbled in confusion, earth quaked, and souls that had been shaken were made steady for divine life, ever singing, Â‘Let all creation bless the Lord and highly exalt him to all the agesÂ’.
+<span style="color:red">Ο</span> When a stony hearted people, O Word of God, lifted you, the Rock, upon a rock, mountains were tumbled in confusion, earth quaked, and souls that had been shaken were made steady for divine life, ever singing, ‘Let all creation bless the Lord and highly exalt him to all the ages’.

 <span style="color:red">Of the Martyrs</span>

-<span style="color:red">Υ</span> The Champions wove for themselves a robe of salvation, when they struggled bravely in bodily nakedness and underwent storm showers of torments; and so they raised a hymn and sang, Â‘Let all creation bless the Lord and highly exalt him to all the agesÂ’.
+<span style="color:red">Υ</span> The Champions wove for themselves a robe of salvation, when they struggled bravely in bodily nakedness and underwent storm showers of torments; and so they raised a hymn and sang, ‘Let all creation bless the Lord and highly exalt him to all the ages’.

-<span style="color:red">Ο</span> Though mercilessly rent with iron claws, their limbs relentlessly hacked off, acquainted with tortures of every kind, the Champions did not offer sacrifice to wooden gods, but for believers were revealed as pillars of courage, as they cried, Â‘Bless Christ, all you his works, and highly exalt him to all the agesÂ’.
+<span style="color:red">Ο</span> Though mercilessly rent with iron claws, their limbs relentlessly hacked off, acquainted with tortures of every kind, the Champions did not offer sacrifice to wooden gods, but for believers were revealed as pillars of courage, as they cried, ‘Bless Christ, all you his works, and highly exalt him to all the ages’.

 <span style="color:red">Cross-Theotokion</span>

-<span style="color:red">Ι</span> Â‘So that a rebellious foolish people might, as they supposed, remove you from the earth, I have become childless, I am troubled and as a mother am anguished in heartÂ’, cried she who knew not wedlock, Â‘when she saw you lifted up on a CrossÂ’.
+<span style="color:red">Ι</span> ‘So that a rebellious foolish people might, as they supposed, remove you from the earth, I have become childless, I am troubled and as a mother am anguished in heart’, cried she who knew not wedlock, ‘when she saw you lifted up on a Cross’.
 With her creation glorifies you, Jesu, Redeemer of all, to the ages.

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>

-\[In the furnace as in a smelter the Israelite Youths shone with the beauty of godliness brighter than gold as they said, Â‘All you his works bless the Lord, praise and highly exalt him to all the agesÂ’.\]
+\[In the furnace as in a smelter the Israelite Youths shone with the beauty of godliness brighter than gold as they said, ‘All you his works bless the Lord, praise and highly exalt him to all the ages’.\]

 <span style="color:red">Troparia.</span>

-<span style="color:red">T</span> The acquisition of passions, the abuse of demons tyrannise me, but with you as refuge I am saved, O Immaculate, as I sing to your Son, Â‘All you his works bless the Lord, praise and highly exalt him to all the agesÂ’.
+<span style="color:red">T</span> The acquisition of passions, the abuse of demons tyrannise me, but with you as refuge I am saved, O Immaculate, as I sing to your Son, ‘All you his works bless the Lord, praise and highly exalt him to all the ages’.

-<span style="color:red">Y</span> Pure Virgin, higher than the heavens, make higher than matter and than lifeÂ’s transgressions my mind that sings, Â‘Let all creation bless the Lord, praise and highly exalt him to all the agesÂ’.
+<span style="color:red">Y</span> Pure Virgin, higher than the heavens, make higher than matter and than life’s transgressions my mind that sings, ‘Let all creation bless the Lord, praise and highly exalt him to all the ages’.

-<span style="color: red">F</span> Virgin wholly light, who gave birth to God, the Giver of light, illuminate the eyes of my heart with the light of the knowledge of God, that I may chant, Â‘All you his works bless the Lord, praise and highly exalt him to all the agesÂ’.<a href="#_ftn72" id="_ftnref72"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[72]</span></a>
+<span style="color: red">F</span> Virgin wholly light, who gave birth to God, the Giver of light, illuminate the eyes of my heart with the light of the knowledge of God, that I may chant, ‘All you his works bless the Lord, praise and highly exalt him to all the ages’.<a href="#_ftn72" id="_ftnref72"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[72]</span></a>

 <span style="color:red">Ode 9.
 Irmos
 To the tune,</span> A strange and wonderful mystery.